Goethe and Schiller Monument: German-America

 The German, who brought these two masters as his inheritance to a new homeland, contributed this wealth to the intellectual life of his fellow citizens.
 Never has a genius demonstrated the worth of virtue, the triumph of freedom, and the noble heart of patriotism with more eloquence and ardor than Schiller.
 This spiritual treasure of Germans is the most beautiful and precious dowry with which he could bind himself to his adoptive fatherland, and it was well-done to put it into service with a monument.

 Richter's speech and many others at the dedication were actually delivered in German.

-By 1901, monuments to Schiller had already been erected in New York (1859), Philadelphia (1886), Chicago (1886), Columbus (1891), and St. Louis (1898).
+By 1901, monuments to Schiller had already been erected in New York City (1859), Philadelphia (1886), Chicago (1886), Columbus (1891), and St. Louis (1898).
 The Chicago and St. Louis monuments were recastings of Ernst Rau's 1876 bronze located in Marbach, Germany, where Schiller was born in 1759.
 A monument to Goethe had also been erected in Philadelphia (1891–Heinrich Manger).
 By 1914 and the outbreak of World War I, eight additional monuments to Schiller had been erected in the US.
 Four were the double monuments to Goethe and to Schiller.
 Four monuments to Schiller alone were raised (in Omaha (1905), St. Paul (1907), Rochester (1907), and Detroit (1908)).
 An additional monument to Goethe had been built in Chicago (1914).
 This monument, by Hermann Hahn, shows an idealized figure often identified with Zeus; it signaled a profound departure from sculptures that were recognizable portraits of the poets.
 Overall, the monument-building enthusiasm in German-America had been at least as great as in German-speaking Europe.
 Thirteen monuments to Schiller had been erected in the US, and 24 were erected by the much larger German-speaking population in Europe.